Hillsborough PC's 'not enough room' comment 'removed'

 He told Lord Justice Taylor: "I estimated when I first looked at the crowd outside there was somewhere in the region of of approximately 3,000.

 "Obviously the West Stand was pulsating, it was not to capacity but exactly what the figure was, I would not like to say, but it was not near to capacity.

-"Leppings Lane was somewhere in the region of approximately 3,000 away from capacity, which meant in my opinion that the people that were still wanting to get in to the ground, there would be room and sufficient room for them to get in that part of the ground."'Could not communicate'
+"Leppings Lane was somewhere in the region of approximately 3,000 away from capacity, which meant in my opinion that the people that were still wanting to get in to the ground, there would be room and sufficient room for them to get in that part of the ground."